Team-Skyslackers/Skyslackers/README.md

 3. Create map builder and find songs, write script for spawning bolts, testing and debugging - week7

 **Milestone 3**
-1. Construct database using mySQL (tentative) and try to set up register/login for users - week8
+1. Construct database using mySQL (tentative) and try to set up register/login for users to share statistics and checkout leadeboard - week8
-2. Add new features: uploading/downloading maps; add map builder for users - week9
+2. Add new features: uploading/downloading community-made musics; add game maker for users to make their own games and share with others - week9
 3. Add two-player mode - week10
 4. Add better graphics + sound effects - week11